Make Your Brand Come Alive!

 Most people only feel silly until they try it the first time and it works!
 Rather than your “audience” running in the other direction because they’re afraid you’re going to ask them which of their friends is thinking about selling their home, you’ll have the opportunity to start a real conversation.

 Don’t treat your brand like a symbol — make your brand come alive!

-Since 2004, when Kathleen Allardyce established Getting It Write, Inc, she has used her background in consulting, marketing and sales to help clients develop and implement successful digital and content marketing strategies.
-She provides down to earth insight based on personal experience and a realistic approach to business challenges.
+Since 2004, when Kathleen Allardyce established Getting It Write, Inc, she has used her background in consulting, marketing and sales to help small business owners and startup entrepreneurs create a marketing message that differentiates them from their competitors to supercharge their marketing and sales.